 The Mighty Fitzroy

-The Fitzroy is WA’s largest river, stretching over 700km from the East Kimberley to the coast at King Sound.
+The Fitzroy River is WA’s largest river, stretching over 700km from the deserts of the East Kimberley to the coast at King Sound.

 All river species rely on the permanent pools as well as the floods.
 Species such as Barramundi and Cherabin are subsistence foods for local people, and an essential part of the classic recreational fishing experience.

 The Fitzroy is the lifeblood of the Kimberley, but new proposals for dams and huge irrigation projects threaten the health and flow of the river.
 At the election the Government committed to protect the Fitzroy.

 In August 2018, the Federal National Party released a plan for new dams in Northern Australia that laid out a proposal for Murray-Darling style industrial agriculture alongside the river.

 These plans would fundamentally transform the Fitzroy River, destroy its Indigenous and ecological National Heritage values, and potentially doom the freshwater sawfish to extinction.
 Many other species, like quolls, northern river shark and the purple crowned fairy wren would also lose a crucial stronghold.